nataliacct/nataliacct.github.io/README.md

 #### Experience

-Finance Accounting Tax Manager - PT CTXG Indonesia Berkarya
+Finance Accounting Tax Manager - PT CTXG Indonesia Berkarya (Feb 10, 2022 - Dec 11 2023)

 Managed Accounting activities all of entities and responsible for financial statement for internal and external purposes